 The Teton Mountain Range contains some of the most beautiful terrains in North America and the best way to see it all is by hiking across the Teton Crest Trail.
-The forty-mile plus journey officially starts at Phillip’s Pass 5-miles to the south of Grand Teton National Park.
+The forty-mile-plus journey officially starts at Phillip’s Pass 5-miles to the south of Grand Teton National Park.
 In order to hike the entire trail backpackers will need to start at the Phillip’s Pass Trailhead.
 The path leads through several National Forests as well as the iconic park.
 In this complete Teton Crest Trail Guide, we will go over what you need to know to plan your own journey across the top of the Teton Range.

 Teton Crest Trail Guide Quick Links

-- Which Way
+- Which Way to Hike

 - The Walk-In System

 - Trail Logistics

 Teton Crest Trail Guide Stats (Phillip’s Pass TH to String Lake TH)

 - Rating: Strenuous

 - Distance: 43.5-miles

 - Recommended Time: 5 days, 4 nights